Super-Protocol/docs/docs/marketplace/orders/order/index.md

 - **Cost Per Hour** is the total cost of all the offers priced per hour.
 The order balance decreases by this amount every hour.
 - **Balance** is the remaining order balance.
 You can replenish the balance using the **Extend Lease** button.

-## Tunnels
+## Deployment

-The **Tunnels** section informs about the launched tunnel.
+The **Deployment** section informs about the launched tunnel.
 Tunnels enable end users to securely access a model deployed on Super Protocol from the internet.
 Learn more about [Tunnels](/fundamentals/tunnels).

 **Status** indicates the current state of the tunnel: